-If that balloon bursts, blood can leak into the surrounding brain tissue, causing a hemorrhagic stroke, which can be life-threatening.
+But if it grows or pops, blood can leak into the surrounding brain tissue, causing a subarachnoid hemorrhage or hemorrhagic stroke, which is a serious medical emergency.

 There are two main types: